-Non-invasive prenatal testing (NIPT) is a way of investigating the risk of your baby having a chromosomal abnormality.
-These tests do not definitively diagnose all chromosomal abnormalities but rather assess the category of risk for various conditions.
+Non-invasive prenatal testing (NIPT) is a way of investigating the chance of your baby having a chromosomal anomaly.
+These tests do not definitively diagnose all chromosomal anomalies but rather assess the category of risk for various conditions.
 There are two main types of NIPT – Nuchal Translucency Testing, and The Harmony Test.
 As it is the most accurate of the tests, ROC Private clinic offers The Harmony Test.

 The Harmony Test requires an ultrasound and maternal blood test – meaning there is no risk to the baby, unlike other more invasive procedures.

 A sample of blood is taken from you, in the exact same way as routine bloods are taken, and the baby’s DNA is identified in that blood sample.
-This sample of DNA is then analysed for certain genetic abnormalities, and these results combined with measurements from the ultrasound.
-This information is then used to provide information about level of risk for:
+This sample of DNA is then analysed for certain genetic anomalies, and these results combined with measurements from the ultrasound.
+This information is then used to provide information regarding the chance of: